harlanx/function_helpers/README.md

-A library for Dart developers.
+A helper classes library for Dart.
+Usually for mockups with common data models, random data generators and a few helpful functionalities.

 ## Usage